alanjones2/Alan-Jones-article-code/stgrid/draft.md

 would give you this:

 ![](https://github.com/alanjones2/Alan-Jones-article-code/raw/master/stgrid/images/Screenshot5x5withchart.png)

+So here we have a general way of creating a grid layout of any size and shape.
+Let's see how I've used it in practice in the World Population app.

+TK add app description

 Maybe Streamlit will add a grid layout in the future.
 But until then, I hope you will find this useful.